openMetadataInitiative/openMINDS_core/CONTRIBUTING.md

 For all contributions, make sure that you describe well what you plan to do / have done to speed up the evaluation / review process of your issue / pull request.
 The assigned member of the openMINDS development team will get back to you as soon as possible to discuss or give the blessing to your contribution.
 Note that, all contributing community members are welcome to provide comments on active issues and pull requests.

+**Guidelines to suggesting new content types:** The library of openMINDS content types contains official and unofficial media types (also known as 'MIME-types', or file formats).
+The goal of the openMINDS content types is to commonly define software specific input and output formats to be able to properly link respective data.
+Sometimes this means to define a subtype of an official media type, because a specific content is expected for a software.
+For example, the generic JSON media type (application/json) does not specify what data it has to contain to qualify as an input format for a specific software.

+In order to register software specific content types in openMINDS, we use the following naming convention (which is more-or-less in line with [RFC6838](https://www.rfc-editor.org/rfc/rfc6838)):

+    application/vnd.{ app_name }.{ sub_type }[.{ optional_sub_sub_type }]

+This is what Microsoft used, for example, for the media type for “.docx”:

+    application/vnd.openxmlformats-officedocument.wordprocessingml.document

+Where the format uses a standardised container format, such as XML, JSON, HDF5, we add +{ container_format }, e.g.

+    application/vnd.nwb.nwbn+hdf

+for the NWB:N format, which uses HDF5 as its container (which means that a generic HDF-5 reader will be able to read such a file).
+You can also follow the same principle if you want to highlight the base media type of the specific content type.

+Where a standard media type does exist, but there are standard sub-types which don’t have their own specific media type (e.g. TIFF), we suggest extending the existing content type, e.g.

+    image/tiff.multichannel
+    image/tiff.multipage

 [BACK TO TOP](#top)

 ## Code of conduct <a name="code-of-conduct"/>